SapitoSucio/froggo-guides/docs/script_commands.md

 This will define a shop NPC, which, when triggered (which can only be done by clicking) will cause a shop window to come up.
-No code whatsoever runs in shop NPCs and you can't change the prices otherwise than by editing the script itself.
+No code whatsoever runs in shop NPCs and you can`t change the prices otherwise than by editing the script itself.

-The Item ID is the number of item in the 'db/item_db.yml' database.
-If Price is set to `-1`, the 'buy price' given in the item database will be used.
+The Item ID is the number of item in the `db/item_db.yml` database.
+If Price is set to `-1`, the `buy price` given in the item database will be used.
 Otherwise, the price you gave will be used for this item, which is how you create differing prices for items in different shops.

 Optionally you can specify the discount option and set it to "`yes`" or "`no`", to enable or disable discounting.